 Facts are stored with contextual data in a raw form in the datastore.
 To derive insights from fact data, you must aggregate facts into metrics.

-For example, you might sum all of the sales revenue data (the Sales Revenue fact) for the entire country.
+For example, you might sum all the sales revenue data (the Sales Revenue fact) for the entire country.
 Or you might slice this aggregation by a specific region of the country:

 Use the following aggregations to form metrics:

 For more information, see GoodData Glossary.

 Metrics contain other interesting features.
 In the previous simple example, the

 WHERE clause includes information that defines the range of facts across which the sum is computed.
 You can also apply any of the following types of operations within a metric definition:

 - Mathematical Functions

 - Rounding and Truncation Functions